feittosaa/backup-script/README.md

 # Backup Script

-This project is a Python script designed to perform backups of specified directories and compress them for storage.
+This project is a Python script designed to perform backups of specified directories and compress them for storage in a quick way.

 ## Requirements